Rafał Włodarczyk

 Rafał Włodarczyk (born 26 January 1995) is a Polish professional footballer who plays as a left-back for IV liga Masovia club Hutnik Warsaw.

-Career

 Club career

 Włodarczyk started his career with Polish III liga club Mazur Karczew.
 In 2014, Włodarczyk was sent on loan to I liga club Ząbkovia Ząbki from German Bundesliga club Hertha BSC, where he made five league appearances.
 On 15 November 2014, he debuted for Ząbkovia Ząbki during a 0-1 loss to GKS Tychy.

 Before the second half of the 2015–16 season, Włodarczyk signed for Znicz Pruszków in the Polish third division, helping them earn promotion to I liga.
 Before the second half of the 2017–18 season, he signed for Polish fifth division team Błonianka Błonie, helping them earn promotion to the Polish fourth division.

 On 16 January 2024, Włodarczyk joined another IV liga outfit Hutnik Warsaw.

 International career

 He represented Poland at the 2012 UEFA European Under-17 Championship, helping them reach the semi-finals.